2015 - Volume #39, Issue #6, Page #28

 “I mainly use it when a homeowner has a few trees he wants taken down but doesn’t want any heavy equipment used,” says Ranette.
 “It’s also a lot easier to haul this small skidder to the job site instead of using a semi to truck in heavy equipment for just a few trees.”

 He used 3 by 1 1/2 by 1/8-in. thick rectangular tubing to build the tractor’s main frame and welded on mounts for the transmission, engine and a front axle that he made from 1/4 by 2 1/2-in. sq. tubing.
 He made the spindles and everything else from scratch.
 Then he used 16-ga. steel to build the dash, hood, and fenders.
 He built a rollover protective structure (ROPS) out of 1/8 by 1 1/2-in. sq. tubing.
-“The ROPS saved my life on 4 different occasions when the machine rolled over,” says Rannette.
+“The ROPS saved my life on four different occasions when the machine rolled over,” says Ranette.

 The front 16 by 8 tires are off a Gravely 817 tractor.
 Ranette bought new 20 by 10.8 rear tires and uses tire chains with steel spikes on them for extra traction.

-“It’s not the prettiest thing in the world and it’s small, but it pulls amazingly well and can outpull two garden tractors.
+“It’s not the prettiest thing in the world, and it’s small, but it pulls amazingly well and can outpull two garden tractors.
 It’ll pull entire big trees out of the woods,” says Ranette.
 “After I de-limb the trees, I use the blade to stack the logs into a pile.
 I use a homemade reversing switch with a joystick to operate both winches.
 I flip the switch one way to raise or lower the blade, and the other way to operate the rear-mounted winch.
 The rear-mounted winch has about 5,000 lbs. of pulling capacity.

 “I also use the blade for other jobs like pushing dirt, plowing snow, and grading work, and even to push small trees and tree stumps over.
 I made everything from scratch, including the spindles.”

-He says he has used this machine to push big 5-ft. high piles of brush, branches and logs with no problem.
+He says he has used this machine to push big 5-ft. high piles of brush, branches, and logs with no problem.
 “It has so much torque that when I start to pull a big load, I have to be careful so the front end of the tractor doesn’t lift off the ground.
-I rolled the tractor over 4 different times while working sideways on steep hills trying to pull logs out of the woods.
+I rolled the tractor over four different times while working sideways on steep hills trying to pull logs out of the woods.

-“At first I tried mounting a grapple hook on front of the tractor, but because it was electric-operated it didn’t have enough opening pressure and worked too slow, so I replaced it with the winch.”
+“At first, I tried mounting a grapple hook on front of the tractor, but because it was electric-operated, it didn’t have enough opening pressure and worked too slow, so I replaced it with the winch.”

 Ranette installed a 9-amp DC alternator on the tractor to keep the big truck battery from losing its charge too fast.
 “The engine’s original alternator was too small to keep the truck battery charged, so I connected the wires from the engine’s original alternator to it,” he says.